Magnetic switch - HEMOMATIK

 Hemomatik has been producing magnetic circuit breakers since 1973.
 Possibility for customized models such as with built-in fuse, redundant, changeover or bistable function.

-General information about Circuit Breakers
+General information about Magnetic Switches

 Multi-voltage